thekakkun/towards/README.md

 ## About

-In this geography game, try and guess which direction the specified city is from your current location.

-- You'll be given five cities, each worth 200 points for a total score out of 1,000.
-- You can re-roll your target city up to 3 times per game.
+This is a location-based geography game for smartphones.
+Try and guess the shortest-distance direction for each city.

 ## Requirements